rehankw1/passwordGen/README.md

 ```

-The tool will randomly generate a password with the length of 23 characters, a minimum of 5 special characters, 6 uppercase characters, and 6 numbers.
+The tool will randomly generate a password with the length of 23 characters, a minimum of 5 special characters, 6 uppercase characters, 6 numbers and 5 lowercase characters.
+The password will be copied to clipboard and saved in password.txt file.

 ## Contributing